voljinn/telestore/docs/sdk/testapp.md

 ### Saving Application Data

-You can save any necessary application information using an authorized request to:
+You can save any necessary application information using an authorised request to:
 ```
 POST https://web.tele.store/appauth/v1/save_app_user_data
 BODY {